Skip to main content

 5. Keep the knife blade at a slight angle for even slices.

-6. Use a cutting board with a groove to catch any juices.
+6. Use a BBQ cutting board with a groove to catch any juices and protect your blade edge.

 FAQs on Brisket Knives